harlan-zw/nuxt-skew-protection/README.md

 ## Early Access

-**This module is currently in early access.** During this period, it's MIT licensed for all projects to enable broader testing and feedback on stability.
+**This module is in early access (v0.x).** All v0.x versions are MIT licensed for all projects to enable broader testing and feedback on stability.

 Nuxt Skew Protection is a [Nuxt SEO Pro](https://nuxtseo.com/pricing) module.
-Once early access ends, **please see the [licensing](#license) for commercial use**.
+Once stable (v1+), a commercial license will be required for commercial use. **You can always use v0.x versions without a license.** See [licensing](#license) for details.

 ## Documentation